 Nf is the number of PPDUs for the measurement

-I 0 i f i s i ss i sc      Q 0 i f i s i ss i sc      denotes the ideal symbol point in the complex plane in subcarrier i sc , spatial stream i ss , and OFDM symbol i s of frame i f
+I 0 i f i s i ss i sc      Q 0 i f i s i ss i sc      denotes the ideal symbol point in the complex plane in subcarrier i sc , spatial stream i ss , and OFDM symbol i s of the Data field in PPDU i f

-I i f i s i ss i sc      Q i f i s i ss i sc      denotes the observed symbol point in the complex plane in subcarrier i sc , spatial stream i ss , and OFDM symbol i s of frame i f is the average power of the constellation
+I i f i s i ss i sc      Q i f i s i ss i sc      denotes the observed symbol point in the complex plane in subcarrier i sc , spatial stream i ss , and OFDM symbol i s of the Data field in PPDU i f is the average power of the constellation

 The vector error on a phase plane is shown in Figure 17-16 (Constellation error).

-The test shall be performed over at least 20 frames (N f ), and the average of the RMS shall be taken.
-The frames under test shall be at least 16 OFDM symbols long.
+The test shall be performed over at least 20 PPDUs (N f ), and the average of the RMS shall be taken.
+The Data fields under test shall be at least 16 OFDM symbols long.
 Random data shall be used for the symbols

 P3031L61

-The packet error ratio (PER) shall be less than 10% for a PSDU length of 4096 octets with the rate-
+The PER (i.e., number of errored PSDUs divided by the number of transmitted PSDUs, where the number of errored PSDUs equals the number of transmitted PSDUs minus the number of correctly received PSDUs, and where only intended PSDUs are considered) shall be less than 10% for a PSDU length of 4096 octets with the rate-

 dependent input levels listed in Table 19-23 (Receiver minimum input level sensitivity) or less.